External Aircraft Lights

 Aeroled sells their Aerosun LED landing/taxi/recognition lights.
 Compared to normal glow bulbs these LEDs are solid state low current devices.
 For example, the Aerosun 800 uses 1,5 amps at 13,8 volts and it emits as much light as a normal 55 watt bulb.
 But at 3 amps lower current.
 This means you can save weight on wiring and current load on the alternator and battery.
 They also sell a PAR 36 compliant LED landing light, SUNspot, as a drop in replacement.
 It emits 2800 lumens equal to two 100 watts halogen bulbs, but their life expectancy is much greater.

-Most of these LEDs have a microcontroller on board which makes it easy to add extra functionality, for example: wigwag.
+Most of these LEDs have a microcontroller on board which makes it easy to add extra functionality, for example: strobe or wigwag.
 This system will switch the left and right lights alternately on and off.
 It will make your aircraft much more visible when flying near airports and/or during landing or takeoff.

 Company Name Illumination